Aaron98990/ways-of-the-game/offside.md

 In Circular no. 26 and the 2023/24 Laws of the Game , The IFAB released a major change to whether a touch of the ball should be determined as a deflection or not.
 [The IFAB released 15 video examples of whether a touch of the ball should be determined as a deflection or non-deflection.](https://www.theifab.com/news/law-11-offside-deliberate-play-guidelines-clarified/)

-The changes comes down to this - It is not a deflection and it is deliberate play if the defender played the ball to where they wanted to or should of been able to.
+The changes comes down to this -  if the defender played the ball to where they wanted to or should of been able to.

+A player can deliberately attempt to block or play the ball, but still can be a deflection for purposes of offside.
+That's why I prefer to use non-deflection rather than deliberate play - it causes too much confusion.

 It is subjective and could be interpeted differently by different people.
 The level of the game would affect this decision.